gazebosim/gz-transport/tutorials/06_python_support.md

 ## Updating PYTHONPATH

 If you made the binary installation of Gazebo Transport, you can skip this step and go directly to the next section.
-Otherwise, if you built the package from source it is needed to update the PYTHONPATH in order for python to recognize the library by doing the following:
+Otherwise, if you built the package from source it is needed to update the PYTHONPATH in order for Python to recognize the library by doing the following:

 ```{.sh}
 export PYTHONPATH=$PYTHONPATH:<path to ws>/install/lib/python